pypa/pipx/README.md

                         temporary directory, then run a binary from it, or invoke binary from local `__pypackages__` directory
                         (expiremental, see https://github.com/cs01/pythonloc)
+    runpip              Run pip in an existing pipx-managed Virtual Environment
     ensurepath          Ensure /home/$USER/.local/bin is on your PATH environment variable by modifying your shell's
                         configuration file.